sramalho94/SubwaySurfer/README.md

 ---

 The heirarchy begins with the App at the top, then it goes to the Landing Page/Main Page.
-The Landing Page will have a nav bar that the user can use to navigate to a login page or a signup page.
+The Landing Page will have a nav bar that the user can use to navigate to a sign up page, a write review page, and back to the home page.
 The landing page will be populated with reviews.
-There Landing page will also have a link to a page that lists the various subway lines.
-Each line will take the user to a page dedicated to that line that shows information about that line.
+Within each review there are buttons that allow for the deletion of that review, or route the user to a form that allows them to edit that specific review.

 ---